-- 1.1 This report provides an update on the development and progress of the People and Cultural Transformation Strategy 2022-2026 and supporting Action Plan, as requested by Cabinet in January 2023.
-The report gives an overview of the seven pillars within the strategy, outlining the interdependencies across each pillar and how the strategy design enables activities in each pillar to deliver key transformational change as required by the Croydon Renewal and Improvement Plan and the Mayor's Business Plan. - 1.2 It outlines activities already achieved, activities underway, alongside plans to continue to change the culture of the organisation to become a council that delivers good quality services in an open and responsive way to residents, underpinned by strong financial disciplines and effective governance.
+- 1.1 This report provides an update on the development and progress of the People and Cultural Transformation Strategy 2022-2026 and supporting Action Plan, as requested by the Committee in September 2023.
+The report gives an overview of the seven pillars within the strategy, outlining the interdependencies across each pillar and how the strategy design enables activities in each pillar to deliver key transformational change as required by the Mayor's Business Plan. - 1.2 It outlines activities already achieved, activities underway, alongside plans to continue to change the culture of the organisation to become a council that delivers good quality services in an open and responsive way to residents, underpinned by strong financial disciplines and effective governance.
 The approach embedded in the People and Cultural Transformation Strategy is predicated on high staff engagement, co-creation, behavioural change and an aligned performance management framework.
 Key activities in the action plan have been co-created with staff.